 History command is one of our favorite to review/recall the previously entered commands in terminal.But unfortunately, that shows only the commands that we ran and doesn’t shows the commands output which was performed previously.

 There are many utilities available in Linux to record the terminal session activity.

-Also, we had written about few utilities in the past and today also we are going to discuss about the same kind of topic.
+Also, we had written about few utilities in the past and today we are going to discuss about the similar topic.

 It stores the output in the current directory as a text file and the default file name is typescript.

 Termtosvg is a Unix terminal recorder written in Python that renders your command line sessions as standalone SVG animations.

 - Produce lightweight and clean looking animations embedded on a project page.

 - Custom color themes, terminal UI and animation controls via SVG templates.

 It is written in Python and pip installation is a recommended method to install Termtosvg on Linux.